ntzv-git/align2cdsRegions/README.md

-  -s, --sseqid                [int] column number of the subject sequence id -a, --sstart                [int] column number of start position in subject (sstart must be lower than send) -e, --send                  [int] column number of end position in subject (send must be greater than sstart) -t, --strand                [int] column number of the targeted strand on subject
+  -s, --sseqid                [int] column number of the subject sequence id -a, --sstart                [int] column number of start position in subject (sstart must be lower than send) -e, --send                  [int] column number of end position in subject (send must be greater than sstart) -t, --strand                [int] column number of the targeted strand on subject (column values must contain '+' or '-' characters)

 Optional arguments :
   -5, --5flr_size             [int] size of the 5' flanking region sequence of the CDS to consider (default is 20 nt)